INSPIRE-Lab-US/Byzantine-resilient-distributed-learning/README.md

 `python dec_BRIDGE.py 0 -b=2 -gb=True -s=BRIDGE`

 Run each of the possible screening methods ten times in parallel by varying `monte_trial` between 0 and 9 for ten independent Monte Carlo trials.

-Each Monte Carlo trial ran in about 100 seconds on our machines for all screening methods.

 <a name="byrdie"></a>
 # ByRDiE Experiments
 We performed decentralized learning using ByRDiE, both in the faultless setting and in the presence of Byzantine nodes.
 To train the one layer neural network on MNIST with ByRDiE run the `dec_ByRDiE.py` script.
+Each Monte Carlo trial for ByRDiE ran in about two days on our machines.

 ```
 usage: dec_ByRDiE.py [-h] [-b BYZANTINE] [-gb GOBYZANTINE] monte_trial